ctc-uci/npo-frontend-template/README.md

 ## Husky and lint-staged

-This repository uses lint-staged and husky to run ESLint checks before all commits.
+This project uses lint-staged and husky to run ESLint checks before all commits.

 ### Skipping pre-commit checks